UKHO/docs/docs/software-engineering-policies/engineering-team.md

 Our Security Champion community is made up of people interested in application security, and coaches teams to create safer software, as well as increasing their own skills and qualifications.

-We also have a communities of centred around UX, Azure, AWS and .Net.
+We also have a communities of interest centred around UX, Azure, AWS and .Net.

 ## Balance